Code-Institute-Submissions/joshhunt1991-Milestone_3_AprResub/README.md

 - Materialize css developers for the great resource and documentation
 - Python developers for designing and maintaining my favourite coding language so far
 - Looka for the great and easy to use log design service
-- Rapid API and RawG video games database for the impressive database of video games and information and the well documented platform.
+- RawG video games database for the impressive database of video games and information and the well documented platform.

 # License